 The event is being held at a fancy hotel, and they are expecting around 140 guests.

-The PR company stated in return of the “support” cake we would get a tag on the celeb’s socials, and photos and videos from the event and they are trying to secure coverage in Vogue magazine.
+The PR company stated that in return for the “support” cake we would get a tag on the celeb’s socials, some photos and videos from the event, and that they were trying to secure coverage in Vogue.

-If you do the bare minimal research on me, you’d know my feelings about sponsorships and gifted cakes.
+If you do the bare minimum research on me, you’d know my feelings about sponsorships and gifted cakes.
 The email instantly got my back up.
-Not only have they not looked us up, but they’re asking for £1,500 worth of cake in exchange for exposure.
-I’m working mad hours trying to get through this awful cost of living crisis, just made a huge life change of moving out from London to the countryside, commuting 2.5 hours each way to work and getting home unpacking boxes till 2am, have my practical driving test tomorrow, and these clowns are really pushing my buttons.
+Not only have they not looked us up, but they were asking for around £1,500 worth of bespoke cake work in exchange for “exposure”.
+I’m working mad hours through this awful cost-of-living crisis, have just moved from London to the countryside, am commuting 2.5 hours each way, unpacking boxes till 2 a.m., have my practical driving test tomorrow, and these clowns are really pushing my buttons.

 At first I thought I’d play along.
-Let’s lead them up the garden path, and then on the day I’ll send them a practical joke cake with a message, “Support Small Business you absolute aubergines”.
-But that would entail expenses of a box and delivery that our margins currently can’t even take for the sake of a joke.
-Tres triste.
+Lead them up the garden path, and then on the day I’d send them a practical joke cake with a message: “Support Small Business you absolute aubergines”.
+But that would still cost money—a box and delivery we simply can’t justify for the sake of a joke.
+Très triste.

-I then thought of sending a snarky reply.
+Then I thought of sending a snarky reply.
 Cuz I love doing that.
-But soon realised the PR doesn’t care.
-They’ve very likely sent that email to every other cake maker they found on the first three pages of Google and someone else would bite at this amazing “support” opportunity and thus keep the free cake cycle going.
-So I thought nah, I’m not letting them do this easily.
-I shared the email on our Instagram in the hope that other cake makers see and don’t fall for this.
-And if they did, I could at least have a giggle at the eventual “exposure” they get paid.
+But the PR doesn’t care.
+They’ve very likely blasted that email to everyone on the first three pages of Google, and someone will bite at this “amazing support opportunity”, thus keeping the free-cake cycle alive.
+So I thought nah.
+I shared the email on our Instagram hoping other cake makers wouldn’t fall for it—plus I could at least giggle at whatever “exposure” they ended up with.

-What was most surprising was Munroe herself reached out to me - both via DM and commenting on the post, very quickly after seeing my post.
-She had no idea of the contents of the email.
-It’s not her PR, but a third party.
+What was most surprising was Munroe herself reaching out to me—via DM and commenting on the post—very quickly.
+She had no idea any of this was happening.
+It wasn’t her PR, but a third party.
 They aren’t her team.
-They had no business sharing her guest list or even mentioning her employer and making any claims of exposure on offer.
-She is mortified and embarrassed, and I genuinely believe she wouldn’t have asked them to send beggy emails.
+They had no business sharing her guest list or mentioning her employer.
+She was mortified.
+And I genuinely believe she wouldn’t have asked them to send beggy emails.

-As with the nature of social media, there will be some who think the request came from her.
-Munroe didn’t ask, nor know this was being done on her behalf, and as soon as she got wind of my outrage she reached out.
-We’ve chatted over DMs and now spoken on the phone and I will say, she is genuinely gutted and cringed out.
+As with social media, some assumed the request came from her.
+It didn’t.
+Munroe didn’t know, didn’t ask, and the second she saw my post she reached out.
+We’ve chatted on DMs and spoken on the phone.
+She is genuinely gutted and thoroughly cringed out.

-I wish I had given her the benefit of the doubt, and written to her directly.
-She may or may not have responded, but instead of seeing red, at least I’d have given her the opportunity to put it right before it caused her grief.
-It’s also her birthday, and I don’t want to ruin birthdays (considering I’m in the business of making birthdays great!)
+I wish I had given her the benefit of the doubt and written to her directly.
+She may or may not have responded, but at least I’d have given her the opportunity to put things right.
+It’s also her birthday, and I never want to ruin birthdays (considering I’m in the business of making birthday cakes great!).

-An Update to the Update: following this story being featured in the Daily Mail, apparently the event has been cancelled and there is no cake order.
-I’ve not been given much details, but do think it’s a crying shame as it would’ve been such a cool story for once.
-PRs and slebs getting called out for shadiness -> sleb comes through -> cake maker gets paid.
-Ah well, was too good to be true.
+Update to the update: after this story hit the Daily Mail, the event was apparently cancelled and there is no cake order.
+It’s a real shame—it could’ve been such a cool arc for once: PRs caught out → celeb steps in → cake maker gets paid.
+Ah well.
+Too good to be true.

 And my driving test?
-Don’t wanna talk about it :(
+Don’t want to talk about it :(

 Tomorrow will be a better day.
 Hopefully!